 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people validate their own self-importance makes me long for a 'Shut up' button — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people writing #incomprehensible #twaddle u n me l8r lol @knickerlicker has no long-term value — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-'Coz propah spelling is so last century.
+I can now omit vowels and apostrophes with impunity.

 While the shortest distance between two points is arguably a straight line, there are times that’s not the case.
 Beware mapping software and sat-nag.